ood hairdressers are like good editors. They accentuate what you’ve written and smooth any mishaps.

 In fact, I liked it so much that I twice tried to duplicate it when I moved back to the states.
 My short styles always coincided with knee-jerk reactions to some transition in my life.
-The first time was in Washington D.C., where I was working at a medical journal, all the while wanting but wanted to get back into daily reporting.
+The first time was in Washington D.C., where I was working at a medical journal, all the while wanting to get back into daily reporting.
 Not knowing how to make the career leap, I got my hair cut.
 I didn’t like it, so I found another stylist.
 And another.
 In just a month, I burned through my paycheck in search of stylists I hoped could repeat Luca’s artwork.

 I finally gave up and grew out my hair again— and then got a reporting job in Florida.
 The second time I cut my hair short was when I started a new beat —covering politics in a very conservative county.
 Soft-spoken, liberal, and, most damning of all —Northern — I was a misfit.
 Yankee bitch, someone sneered at a County Commission meeting.